rootx90/Cyber-Security-Notes/01-CEH-notes/02-Module/12_lecture-M2.md

 > 1) Theory : What we do in Information Gathering ?
 > 2) Theory : Types of I.G
 > 3) Theory : use/pros of Information Gathering
-> 4) Practical Work : Ways to do Information Gathering
+> 4) Practical work : Information Gathering via 2nd source i.e google Dorks/operators

 ---